-Sound familiar?
-You’re not alone: not knowing where to start is one of the most common complaints about monitoring I hear from my consulting clients.
+Figuring out where to start improving monitoring is one of the most common complaints I hear from my consulting clients.
 You’d think with the proliferation of monitoring tools, this would be a solved problem, and yet, many of us are still trying to figure out what really matters and what doesn’t.

 And yet, it makes sense.
 After all, the hardest part of writing a book, a new app, or a painting is the beginning when there are so many possibilities and directions that you just get paralyzed by all the options.